Tools4everBV/HelloID-Conn-Prov-Target-Microsoft-Entra-ID-Exchange-Online/README.md

 # HelloID-Conn-Prov-Target-MS-Entra-Exo

-> [!WARNING]
-> The _HelloID-Conn-Prov-Target-MS-Entra-Exo_ is currently a __private__ repository because the _Microsoft Exchange Online_ functionality is controlled by a _feature flag_.
-If you’d like to use this connector, please contact your account manager.

 > [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.